Conditions were ripe for Hurricane Michael's 'rapid intensification'

 “Storms are known to do this, but normally we see this happening when it’s away from land,” said Corene Matyas, a climatologist at the University of Florida in Gainesville.
 “What’s unusual is that it’s happening so close to land.”

-She said the conditions that jumpstart rapid intensification are typically found farther from land, where warm ocean water and high humidity provide the necessary energy to fuel big storms.
+She said the conditions that jumpstart rapid intensification are typically found over the ocean, where warm waters and moisture in the atmosphere provide the necessary energy to fuel big storms.

 “We have really good conditions right now,” Matyas said.
 “In this case, the surface waters are plenty warm enough, but there were also some instruments dropped from a hurricane hunter aircraft that found warm enough water 300 feet deep to support a hurricane.
 That’s a lot of energy.”